prakashMali1527/easyFileShare-interface/README.md

 # easyFileShare - App
 It is a file share Web application where you can upload any file less than 100 MB size and get a sharable link.
 Sharable link will take you to download page.
 Also it give option to send sharable link to gmail account directly from site.

+Visit this repo for the Backend part: [easyFileShare-server](https://github.com/prakashMali1527/easyFileShare-server)

 [Live Site](https://easyfileshare-byprakash.netlify.app/)

 ## Screens